OCA/bank-payment/account_banking_sepa_credit_transfer/README.rst

 This module depends on :
 * account_banking_pain_base

-This modules are parts of the OCA/bank-payment suite.
+This module is part of the OCA/bank-payment suite.

 Configuration
 =============

-* Choose an SEPA export type on a payment mode.
+No specific configuration.

 Usage
 =====

-Allow to export an payment order in SEPA xml file when the payment mode refers an SEPA export.
+* You need to choose first an SEPA export type on a payment mode.

 For further information, please visit: